kaangiray26/tunein-cli/README.md

 tunein-cli allows you to browse TUNEIN streams from your command line and listen to them.

 ## Features
--Open streams directly from your terminal using mplayer -Download streams as .pls files
+- Open streams directly from your terminal using mplayer
+- Download streams as .pls files
--Printout stream url source
+- Printout stream url source
--Open streams in browser
+- Open streams in browser
--Add streams to favourites
+- Add streams to favourites
--Add custom streams using urls to favourites
+- Add custom streams using urls to favourites
--Play stations from favourites
+- Play stations from favourites

 ## Requirements
 - untangle